Book Making:

 Have children share their books with their classmates.

 Discuss how books are made in real life.
+Look for online videos that show the process.

 Guest Authors or Illustrators: